 C.1.13.
 Availability for All Callers.
 The Member services helpline shall be available for all callers.
 The Contractor shall maintain and operate telecommunication device for the deaf (TDD) services for hearing impaired Enrolled Members.
 Additionally, the Contractor shall ensure communication between the Contractor and Enrolled Member is in a language the participant understands.
 In cases where a participant’s language is other than English, the Contractor shall offer and, if accepted by the participant, supply interpretive services at no charge to the participant.
 An automated telephone menu options shall be made available in English and Spanish.

 C.1.14.
 Helpline Staff and Knowledge.
-The Contractor’s Member services helpline staff shall be prepared to efficiently respond to Enrolled Member concerns or issues, including but not limited to: (i) how to Access Health Care Services; (ii) identification or explanation of covered services; (iii) procedures for submitting a Grievance or Appeal; (iv) reporting Fraud or Abuse; (v) locating a Provider; (vi) health crises, including but not limited to, suicidal callers; (vii) balance billing issues; (viii) cost-sharing and Client Participation inquiries; and (ix) incentive programs.
+The Contractor’s Member services helpline staff shall be prepared to efficiently respond to Enrolled Member concerns or issues, including but not limited to: (i) how to Access Health Care Services; (ii) identification or explanation of covered services; (iii) procedures for submitting a Grievance or Appeal; (iv) reporting Fraud or Abuse; (v) locating a Provider; (vi) health crises, including but not limited to, suicidal callers; (vii) balance billing issues; (viii) cost-sharing and Client Participation inquiries; (ix) PCP change and/or initial attribution; and (x) incentive programs.

 C.1.15.
 Backup System.
 The Contractor shall maintain a backup plan and system to ensure that, in the event of a power failure or outage, the following are in place and functioning: (i) a back-up system capable of operating the telephone system, at full capacity, with no interruption of data collection; (ii) a notification plan that ensures the Agency is notified when the Contractor’s phone system is inoperative or a back-up system is being utilized; and (iii) manual back-up procedure to allow requests to continue being processed if the system is down.